 Sydney Central Library Building Project

-The Central Library Building Committee, which is made up of community members as well as representatives of the library staff and library board, continues to work toward the goal of a new central library for Sydney and the surrounding area.
+Community members, the CBRL Board and Staff continue to work towards the goal of a new central library for Sydney and the surrounding area.

 CBRM has approved several studies which establish the need for a new library facility and estimate both building and operational costs of the project.